 The GED (General Educational Development) Tests offer adults who have not earned a high school diploma a second opportunity to demonstrate their skills and knowledge and earn a high school credential.
 The primary reasons that adults give for seeking a GED diploma are for employment or for higher education.
-The TSU Testing Center contributes to workforce development and access to college by conducting GED testing two to four times a month.
+The TSU Testing Center contributes to workforce development and access to college by conducting both paper-based and computer-based GED testing approximately ten times a month.

-A contribution to the assimilation of immigrants, and other non-native speakers of English, into the workforce is made through the routine administration of the GED test in Spanish and of the Test of English as a Foreign Language (TOEFL)required by many employers as evidence of communication skills in English.
+A contribution to the assimilation of immigrants, and other non-native speakers of English, into the workforce is made through the routine administration of the GED test in Spanish and of the Test of English as a Foreign Language (TOEFL) required by many schools and employers as evidence of communication skills in English.